DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/single-step-apm.md

          <li><a href="#env-linux">Tagging observability data by environment.</a></li>
       </ul>
    </div>
+2. Open a new terminal session.
-2. Restart the services on the host or VM.
+3. Restart the services on the host or VM.
-3. [Explore the performance observability of your services in Datadog][5].
+4. [Explore the performance observability of your services in Datadog][5].

 ### Specifying tracing library versions {#lib-linux}